Hooded Fang (band)

-Hooded Fang are a Canadian indie rock band, formed in Toronto, Ontario, Canada in 2007.
+Hooded Fang was a Canadian indie rock band, formed in Toronto, Ontario, Canada, in 2007.

 Band history

-The band led by twin lyricists, bassist/vocalist April Aliermo and guitarist/vocalist Daniel Lee, formed in 2007, and named themselves after a sandwich sold in the Portuguese quarter of their native Toronto.
+The band led by twin lyricists, bassist April Aliermo and guitarist/vocalist Daniel Lee, formed in 2007, and named themselves after a character from the children's book Jacob Two-Two and the Hooded Fang.

 Hooded fang's debut recording EP was self-released on 15 September 2008.
 Their first full-length album, Album, was self-released on 6 August 2010, distributed by Outside Music.
-The album appeared on the !Earshot National Top 50 Chart in October.
-It was nominated for a Polaris Prize and drew comparisons to Thee Oh Sees, Black Lips, and Broken Social Scene.
-Both recordings were reviewed positively by Exclaim!.

 The band released their debut UK album, Tosta Mista, in March 2012 on the UK independent record label, Full Time Hobby.

 Their third album, Gravez was released in April 2013.